Child Safeguarding Statement

 Child Safeguarding Risk Assessment

-In accordance with Section 11 of the Children First Act 2015 and with the requirements of Chapter 8 of the Child Protection Procedures for Primary and Post-Primary Schools 2017, the following is the Written Risk Assessment of Scoil Mhuire, Coolcotts.
+In accordance with Section 11 of the Children First Act 2015 and with the requirements of Chapter 8 of the Child Protection Procedures for Primary and Post-Primary Schools (revised 2023), the following is the Written Risk Assessment of Scoil Mhuire, Coolcotts.

 List of School Activities Risk Level The School has identified the following Risks of Harm in respect of its activities The School has the following procedures in place to address the Risks of Harm identified in this assessment